 c.
 He shall cover you with His feathers: In a metaphor, God is represented as a bird, sheltering young chicks under His wings – as David previously described in Psalm 61:4.

 i.
-“The mother eagle, spreading her dread wing over her eaglets, is a wonderful symbol of the union of power and gentleness.
-It would be a bold hand which would drag the fledglings from that warm hiding place and dare the terrors of that beak and claws.”
+“The mother eagle, spreading her…wing over her eaglets, is a wonderful symbol of the union of power and gentleness.”
 (Maclaren)

 ii.
 “Saith Luther; it is faith which maketh thee the little chicken, and Christ the hen; that thou mayest hide, and hope, and hover, and cover under his wings; for there is health in his wings.”
 (Trapp)

 iii.
-Boice connected Matthew 23:37 to Psalm 91:4: “Jesus would have saved and sheltered Jerusalem and its inhabitants, but the people were not willing.
+Boice connected Matthew 23:37 to verse 4: “Jesus would have saved and sheltered Jerusalem and its inhabitants, but the people were not willing.
 They would not come to him.
 They would not ‘dwell’ in the shelter of the Most High.
 They cried out for his crucifixion instead.”
 (Boice)

 d.
 His truth shall be your shield and buckler: The pictures of God’s protection continue with His truth represented as the smaller, often round shield and the larger, often rectangular shield, the buckler.